Where Can a Phlebotomist Work?

 The responsibilities of a phlebotomist may vary slightly depending on where you work.
 But, in most cases, the duties are always the same.

-Knowing what to expect before you start training and eventually apply for a job is important so you can determine if phlebotomy is right for you.
+Knowing what to expect before you start training and eventually apply for a job is essential so you can determine if phlebotomy is right for you.

 Expect the following duties once you start working: